-A positive test result indicates that you may have had a previous exposure to the virus that causes COVID-19 and your body has developed specific antibodies to the virus, regardless of whether you developed symptoms.
-A positive antibody test does not confirm infection or immunity.
-It is currently unknown whether the presence of COVID-19 antibodies will provide immunity to future infection, although this has been shown to be the case in similar viruses for a period of time.
+Positive test result: Indicates potential previous exposure to the virus that causes COVID-19 resulting in the development of specific antibodies to the virus, regardless of whether you experienced COVID-19 symptoms.
+It does not confirm infection or immunity.
+It is currently unknown whether the presence of COVID-19 antibodies will provide immunity to future infection and individuals should continue to follow all COVID-19 safety guidelines provided by the CDC.
+As with all tests, false positives, or a test result that incorrectly states the presence of antibodies, can occur.
 If your test result is positive, the Red Cross may contact you to request additional information and conduct further testing as part of a research study.
-If additional testing occurs, you will be notified of the results by mail.

-A negative test result means that you probably have not been exposed to COVID-19 and therefore have not developed antibodies to the virus.
+Negative test result: Indicates that you probably have not been exposed to COVID-19 and therefore have not developed antibodies to the virus.
 It also could indicate that antibodies are present but at levels below the test’s threshold for detection, or that the test did not recognize those antibodies.
 It is possible that you can still contract the virus, if exposed.
 It takes one to three weeks after an infection for antibodies to be present.

 Pending test result: Indicates that the test is still in process.
 Donors can expect to receive the results of their antibody test within one to two weeks through our Red Cross Blood Donor app or online donor portal.

 Inconsistent test result: Indicates that the Red Cross found different test results for COVID-19 antibodies after secondary testing.
 For example, a donation test result was initial positive for COVID-19 antibodies, while secondary testing results came back negative for COVID-19 antibodies.
 As with all tests, false positives, or a test result that incorrectly states the presence of antibodies, can occur.
 Alternatively, the level of COVID-19 antibodies may be too low to be detected by the second test.
 The Red Cross may contact you to request additional information.